 A SCCHA-established utility allowance schedule is used in determining family share and SCCHA subsidy.
-The SCCHA must use the appropriate utility allowance for the size of dwelling unit actually leased by a family rather than the voucher unit size for which the family qualifies using SCCHA subsidy standards.
+The SCCHA must use the appropriate utility allowance for the voucher unit size (i.e. number of bedrooms) which the family qualifies using SCCHA subsidy standards rather than the actual size of the dwelling unit (number of bedrooms) actually leased by a family.
 See Chapter 5 for information on the SCCHA's subsidy standards.